 Despite all that CMAA is able to offer on the national level, chapter education programs are still vital to club managers.
 These programs provide CMAA members (and potential members) with education and networking opportunities that often cannot be duplicated on a national scale.

 CMAA chapters develop and orchestrate their own annual chapter education programs.
 These may include programs in the form of lecture, as directed by an instructor; round-table discussions; tours/ tastings; panel discussions; etc. Programs four hours or longer must be pre-approved by CMI, through the Education Department at the National Headquarters.
 CMI-approved workshops (six hours in length) are in-depth explorations of a specific topic related to the club management profession.
-Assistance may be sought through the Education Department at the National Headquarters by calling (703) 739-9500 or or send your question via this form.
+Assistance may be sought through the Education Department at the National Headquarters by calling (703) 739-9500 or submit a question on the contact form.

 1. CMAA officers, directors and the National Headquarters staff (see current CMAA roster for names and addresses) are available for chapter programs.